 - There are many upcoming webinars dedicated to helping businesses understand more about the program and application process – all listed here: http://www.cusbdc.org/events/

 LISC Small Business Loans-Emergency Financing for Small Businesses (program brought to you by State Farm)

 LISC provides loans from $75,000 to $500,000 to small businesses through the LISC Rapid Relief and Resiliency Fund.
 The program allow LISC to make loans similar to banks, but with more flexible credit standards to reach businesses that might not qulaify for conventional bank financing.
 To apply, please compete this questionnaire, a critical step in determining eligibility for the program.

-DCEO will launch the first round of Business Interruption Grants (BIG) to businesses experiencing losses of business interruption as a result of COVID-19 related closures.
-The application will be made available on Monday, June 22. https://www2.illinois.gov/dceo/SmallBizAssistance/Pages/C19DisadvantagedBusGrants.aspx?fbclid=IwAR23JPH8SfFjSaD-1LTViG4hRV-2VT6E9uavrbcWUX6Ig7XqUlMxjqgVEtE
+DCEO will launch a second round of Business Interruption Grants (BIG) to businesses experiencing losses of business interruption as a result of COVID-19 related closures.
+The application will be made available on Thursday, September 17. https://www2.illinois.gov/dceo/SmallBizAssistance/Pages/C19DisadvantagedBusGrants.aspx